The second favorite way for a burglar to enter is by climbing or breaking through your windows, especially those on the

 Another problem homeowners often face when protecting their windows is how to let light and ventilation into a room while keeping burglars out.

 A more long-term but expensive solution is to install panes of glass specifically designed for security and safety purposes.

 Ordinary glass can be shattered relatively easily on contact.
 Tempered glass is treated to resist breakage and so can be utilized for both safety and security purposes.
 It is not as tough, however, as some other types of glass discussed below.

 Thermally-tempered glass is made by placing a piece of regular glass in an oven, bringing it almost to the melting point and then chilling it rapidly.
-This causes a skin to form around the glass.
-Once this skin is pierced, the glass disintegrates into small cubes or crystals resembling rock salt, without sharp edges.
-This is similar to what happens when your glass in your car windows break.
+When shattered, the glass breaks into relatively harmless chunks resembling rock salt, free of sharp edges.

 Fully tempered glass is three to five times stronger than glass that has not been tempered and is five times as resistant to heat.
 Once the glass has been tempered, it cannot be cut or processed further.
 Tempered glass can be any thickness, and almost any type or color glass may be tempered except wired glass or glass with a deep patterned surface.

 Tempered glass is a logical choice for installation along passageways, in entrance doors and adjacent panels.
 Building codes in many jurisdictions now require this type of glass in areas or locations where individuals are likely to bump into it.

 Laminated glass is well-suited for installation in street-level windows or displays, doorways, and other access areas where security is necessary.
 It is composed of two sheets of ordinary glass bonded to an intervening layer or layers of resilient plastic material, typically PVB (polyvinylbutyral).